What's the best cookware for induction cooktops?

-There's a lot to know, but we demystify your options, explain what makes induction cookware great--or not so great--and provide our favorite recommendations.
+We'll demystify your options, explain what makes induction cookware great--or not so great--and provide recommendations of our favorite brands.

 Here's a summary of the best induction cookware: the first table is clad stainless steel cookware sets; the second table is skillets (non-clad stainless).
 See detailed reviews of each below.
 With a set of clad stainless steel cookware and a nonstick skillet or two, you have about 99% of your cooking essentials covered.